- 99.7 to 99.9 % Effective

 The hormonal IUDs are small ‘T- shaped’ plastic devices that are inserted into the uterus (womb).
 The hormonal IUDs contain progestogen.
 This is a synthetic version of the hormone progesterone made naturally by the ovaries.
 The hormonal IUDs have a coating (membrane) that controls the slow release of progestogen into the uterus.
 There are two different hormonal IUDs available in Australia.
 They are sold as Mirena and Kyleena.

 How effective are hormonal IUDs?

-The hormonal IUDs are more than 99% effective at preventing pregnancy and can last for up to 5 years.
-They can be used for contraception until 55 years of age if inserted when you are 45 years of age or older.
+The hormonal IUDs are more than 99% effective at preventing pregnancy and can last for up to 6 years.

 How does hormonal IUD work?

 IUDs affect the way sperm move and survive in the uterus (womb), stopping sperm from meeting and fertilising an egg.
 IUDs can also change the lining of the uterus, making it difficult for a fertilised egg to stick to the lining to start a pregnancy.

 The hormonal IUDs also work by thickening the fluid around the cervix (opening to the uterus/womb).
 This helps to prevent sperm from entering.

 Sometimes the hormonal IUDs can also stop the ovaries from releasing an egg.

 What are differences between Mirena and Kyleena hormonal IUDs?

 Both Mirena and Kyleena are very effective methods of contraception.
 Kyleena lasts for up to 5 years and Mirena lasts up to 6 years.
 Mirena is 99.9% effective and Kyleena is 99.7% effective.